iammateus/clj-micro-dev/README.md

 # clj-micro-dev

-This is a Clojure/Pedestal microservice project designed to enhance your development experience with hot-reloading capabilities.
+This is a Clojure/Pedestal microservice project with hot-reload for better development experience.

 ## Run